 LEGAL ASSISTANT/PARALEGAL COURSE DESCRIPTIONS

-BTA 101 Computer Applications
+LAP 110 Computer Applications

-This course covers the basics of computer hardware and software, networks, the Internet, Outlook, and Publisher.
-The objective is to prepare the student to take the MOS certification exam.
+This course introduces the basics of computer hardware and software, networks, the Internet, Outlook, and Publisher.
+The objective is to allow students to be more comfortable working with personal computers on a daily basis.